kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 A subvolume looks like a normal directory, with some additional operations described below.
 Subvolumes can be renamed or moved, nesting subvolumes is not restricted but has some implications regarding snapshotting.
+The numeric id (called *subvolid* or *rootid*) of the subvolume is persistent and cannot be changed.

 A subvolume in BTRFS can be accessed in two ways: